The psychology behind it

 Marathon Challenge

-"I had been talking about running a marathon for years, but never dared to take the step.
-The Commitment Challenge with a stake of 200€ finally pushed me to do it!"
+"I had talked for years about running a marathon, but never took the step.
+The commitment challenge with a stake of €200 finally got me to follow through!"

-Markus wagered 200€ and committed to completing a marathon within 6 months.
+Markus staked €200 and committed to completing a marathon within 6 months.
 His friend Thomas monitored his training plan.
 The public commitment helped him stay on track even on difficult days.

-"After 15 years of smoking, it was only the bet with my colleague that really made me quit.
-The thought of paying her 300€ was the perfect motivator."
+"After 15 years of smoking, it was the challenge with my colleague that finally made me quit for real.
+The thought of paying her €300 was the perfect motivator."

 Ready for your first challenge?